scalawithcats/scala-with-cats/src/pages/monads/writer.md

 writer2.run
 ```

-We can also tranform both log and result simultaneously using `bimap` or `mapBoth`.
+We can tranform both log and result simultaneously using `bimap` or `mapBoth`.
 `bimap` takes two function parameters, one for the log and one for the result.
-`mapBoth` takes a single function of two parameters:
+`mapBoth` takes a single function that accepts two parameters:

 ```tut:book
 val writer3 = writer1.bimap(